-The Oasys Suite 18.0 software requires a new LM-X license server, which will be provided by Oasys Ltd or your Oasys distributor.
-If you are using a floating license server, you will need to install the LM-X license server software, which can be done as part of the Oasys Suite 18.0 installation.
+The Oasys Suite 20.0 software requires a new LM-X license server, which will be provided by Oasys Ltd or your Oasys distributor.
+If you are using a floating license server, you will need to install the LM-X license server software, which can be done as part of the Oasys Suite 20.0 installation.

-The Oasys Suite 18.0 LM-X license file and LM-X license daemons are backwards compatible with the 17.x, 16.x and 15.x software releases.
-This means that any existing 17.x, 16.x and 15.x software will continue to work with new LM-X license files and servers.
+The Oasys Suite 20.0 LM-X license file and LM-X license daemons are backwards compatible with all Oasys Suite software releases from 15.x onwards.
+This means that any existing software back to and including 15.x will continue to work with new LM-X license files and servers.

-We recommend that you update all your Oasys Suite license servers with the files shipped with the Oasys Suite 18.0 software.
+We recommend that you update all your Oasys Suite license servers with the files shipped with the Oasys Suite 20.0 software.